 Get prepared: check out this video from our sister site The Student Room.

-On results day: the Clearing processAs you could expect, Clearing is very fast-paced and hectic, especially on results day when every second counts.
+On results day: the Clearing processAs you could expect, Clearing can be fast-paced and a little hectic, especially on results day.
 Here's a preview of what to expect on the day and what to do:

 - On results day, check the Ucas Track site as early as possible in the morning to see the status of your applications.
 If you’re eligible for Clearing, it will say so and you’ll be provided with a Clearing number (which you'll have to give to universities you call).

-Note, you won’t be able to see what grades you’ve achieved on Ucas Track only – if you’ve gotten into your chosen university/universities or not.
-You’ll need to pick up your results to find out your actual grades.
+- You won’t be able to see what grades you’ve achieved on Ucas Track.
+You’ll just be able to see if you’ve got into your chosen university/universities or not.
+You’ll still need to pick up your results to find out your actual grades.

 - If you're eligible for Clearing, you can start phoning universities through their special Clearing phone lines to speak to one of their advisers – or someone from that course’s department – about the course you’re interested in.

 - Ucas will be displaying live updates of all courses available through Clearing.
-When you see a course you’re interested in, search for them here on The Uni Guide to dig a little deeper into the modules you'll study, what graduates have gone on to do and what current students have to say – after all, they should know!
+When you see a course you’re interested in, search for them here on The Uni Guide to dig a little deeper into the modules you'll study, what graduates have gone on to do and what current students have to say.

 - Some universities may just ask for your grades and make a decision based on these; others may ask a few questions about why you’re interested in that particular course, a bit like a mini-interview.
 Read our full guide to calling universities in Clearing, including what to do before, during and afterwards.